Worksheet Open-ended Questions

 - Identify the negative characteristics of summer.

 - Summarise the first four lines.
-(In the Sonnet, a group of four lines are called a quatrain.)
+(In the Sonnet, a group of four lines is called a quatrain.)

 - The lover is contrasted with nature.
 How is s/he better than a summer’s day?
 Point out all the differences.